 - They are easy to snap (like a carrot)

 - Are round in shape at the base of old stems and are 1-3cm wide

 - New stems grow annually and develop from the crown buds

 - New shoots are fleshy

-- They are dark red/green in colour
+- New leaves are dark red/green in colour and often rolled up

 - They are green with red/purple speckles